eslint/eslint/docs/src/rules/strict.md

 ## When Not To Use It

 In a codebase that has both strict and non-strict code, either turn this rule off, or [selectively disable it](/docs/user-guide/configuring/rules#disabling-rules) where necessary.
 For example, functions referencing `arguments.callee` are invalid in strict mode.
 A [full list of strict mode differences](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode/Transitioning_to_strict_mode#Differences_from_non-strict_to_strict) is available on MDN.

+## Version

+This rule was introduced in ESLint 0.1.0.